Close-up of soft pinkish-brown feathery grass or plant, blurred background with light, neutral tones.

 How Sessions Move:

-The initial session is usually ninety to one hundred twenty minutes, with follow up sessions offered at shorter lengths based on your needs.
+The initial session is usually sixty to eighty minutes, with follow up sessions offered at shorter lengths based on your needs.

 When tremoring begins, you remain fully in control.
 The shaking may be subtle or more pronounced, and we can slow down or stop at any time.
 My role is to support safety, pacing, and awareness throughout.